Seattle’s dry spell may soon be the second longest in its history

 The current record for most consecutive days without rain stands at 55 days in 2017.
 The next longest stretch was 51 days in 1951.

-But Emerald City’s chance at nabbing the second-place record could be foiled this weekend, or by the cold front coming at the end of next week, said National Weather Service meteorologist Mike McFarland.
+But the Emerald City’s chance at nabbing the second-place record could be foiled this weekend, or by the cold front coming at the end of next week, said National Weather Service meteorologist Mike McFarland.

-While there will be some summer monsoon showers and clouds forming over the Cascades Mountains over the weekend, most will likely dry up before reaching Seattle, he said, resulting in only a chance of showers on Sunday.
+While there will be some summer monsoon showers and clouds forming over the Cascade Mountains over the weekend, most will likely dry up before reaching Seattle, he said, resulting in only a chance of showers on Sunday.

 A Pacific cold front and humid air expected next Thursday could also bring showers and break the dry streak, McFarland said.
 If that’s the case, Wednesday would mark the 51st day without rain, tying the record for second.